Improved Bounds For Some Asymptotic Formulas for Counting Words in Shift Spaces: Asymptotic Formula for Length

 This gives $b_m+b_n\geq b_{m+n}-C$, and once again we use Fekete's lemma to find that $b_n/n$ is convergent.
 Note that similar to above we can set $m:=m(T)$ and let $\omega$ be a finite word making the supremum possible in the definition of $m(T)$, so:

-This finiesh the proof. \end{proof} Note that $m(T)$ is the cutoff integer where before that the counting problem is just counting $\sum_{i=1}^{m(T)} \# E_A^i$, while after that not all words with generic length are included in $N_{\rho}(T)$.
-We continue this omitting process till we reach to $M(T)$ where no finite word of length bigger is counted anymore.
+This finishes the proof. \end{proof} Note that $m(T)$ is the cutoff integer where before that the counting problem is just counting $\sum_{i=1}^{m(T)} \# E_A^i$, while after that not all words with generic length are included in $N_{\rho}(T)$.
+We continue this omitting process till we reach $M(T)$ where no finite word of length bigger is counted anymore.
 Furthermore, it is obvious that $r\leq s$.
 We know equality and strict inequality are both possible, examples \ref{sharpness}, \ref{deterministic 1/2, 1/3} correspondingly.
 Our guess is the following

 where $O$ is just the big O notation and $m(T)\leq i(T)\leq M(T)$.
-As stated, we couldn't show this by the tools we have.
+As stated, we couldn't show this with the tools we have.
 Note that this last assumption cannot be relaxed, for taking $i(T)=M(T)+1$ in example \ref{sharpness} gives

 In example \ref{sharpness} we have only one choice $i(T)=m(T)=M(T)$ and then $N_{\rho}(T)/N_{\rho}(i(T),T)=1$.
 However, computations get much harder for example \ref{deterministic 1/2, 1/3}.
 Our computations using an asymptotic formula for partial sum of binomials \citep[~ p.
 492]{CS} suggest $N_{\rho}(T)/N_{\rho}(i(T),T)=O(T)$.
 In case, such a relation holds in general, it tells us that the main contributor to $N_{\rho}(T)$ is asymptotically $N_{\rho}(i(T),T)$.
 This is important because in some cases one needs to deal with words of specified length rather than any length when working with $N_{\rho}(T)$.